Jennifer O'Neill: Personal life

+In 1988, O'Neill became a born-again Christian.
+Commenting on her faith, she said: "I don't want to preach to anybody; I only want to say what happened to me.'
 In her 1999 autobiography Surviving Myself, O'Neill describes many of her life experiences, including her marriages, career, and her move to her Tennessee farm in the late 1990s.
 She has said that she wrote the autobiography (her first book) "... at the prompting of her children."

 O'Neill has dual citizenship, being a Brazilian and U.S. citizen.